 - Requests for equitable adjustments,

-- Patent Claims
+- Patent Claims in federal contractor contracts

-- Federal construction legal defect claims
+- Construction legal defect claims

 - Differing site conditions